youssefhigazy/Projects/README.md

 This application is a Quiz Application based on a public knowledge.

-The questions and the answers are driven from an API which provide different questions and answers every time.
+The questions and the answers are driven from an API which provides different questions and answers every time randomly.

 The UI is based on simplicity, as well as interactivity and self-explainatory for all the users.